 - 2018 YDL celebrated our 150th Anniversary, holding a Gala fundraiser and a public birthday party at all three locations where nearly 1,000 patrons joined us for cake.
 A new website was launched in April and a YDL app launched in September.
-In November, voters approved a 12-year operating millage that will ensure the library’s long term fiscal health and allow YDL to use its fund balance to construct a new library branch in Superior Township.
+In November, voters approved a 12-year operating millage that ensured the library’s long term fiscal health and allowed YDL to plan construction of a new library branch in Superior Township.

 Your Library… Then and Now